doublecmd/doublecmd.github.io/doc/en/READ_ME.txt

 ...which would not be the case if we would have point to something like "sec2_5_findfiles.html" for example.
 Keep the section numbers for the text inside page and NEVER INSIDE A LINK.

+- If you want to add a link to the FAQ, do not use the question number, because it may be changed in the future.

 Contributors
 ============